IncompleteAtom786/TOPSIS/README.md

     npm start
     ```

-    or, if you prefer yarn:

-    ```bash
-    yarn start
-    ```

-3. The backend will be running on `http://localhost:5000`.
+3. The backend will be running on `http://localhost:3001`.

 ## API Endpoints

 Here are some common API endpoints for this app:

-- `GET /api/items` - Retrieve a list of items.
-- `POST /api/items` - Create a new item.
+- `POST /save-data` - Saves the Data in JSON format (topsis-backend/data.json).

 ## Folder Structure

 ### Frontend

-- `src/` - Contains React components, hooks, and other frontend logic.
+- `src/` - Contains React components, hooks, and other frontend logic with css Styling files.
-- `public/` - Static assets like images and HTML file.
 - `package.json` - Frontend dependencies and scripts.

 ### Backend

-- `src/` - Contains Express routes, controllers, and middleware.
+- `src/` - Contains Express routes.
-- `config/` - Configuration files and environment variables.
-- `models/` - Database models (if applicable).
 - `package.json` - Backend dependencies and scripts.

 ## Contributing